jexniemi/react-native-modalizer/README.md

 ## Usage

 Usage is simple, place the Modalizer inside any container (the component will take up 100% of the width and height of it), render children between the tags and use modalOpen prop to control opening and closing the modal.
-When you change the modalOpen prop animation is triggered and all of the content inside the modal is unmounted.
+When you change the modalOpen prop animation is triggered and all of the content inside the modal is either rendered or unmounted.

 ```
 <Modalizer modalOpen={modalOpen}>